 Using the whole body, or at least the top half of the body to air write is also a great option.
 This allows the child to feel the difference in the letter formations through movement, not just visually.
 It may be helpful to have some large poster boards of letters hanging up so they can still get that visual input while they air trace.

 Both tactile writing and air writing use multi-sensory approaches which can be beneficial to increase working memory.
 Plus, it's a lot more fun! 🙂

 5 || VISUAL PERCEPTUAL ACTIVITIES

 Visual perceptual activities such as figure-ground concepts, visual discrimination and direction discrimination, and many others can be beneficial in improving your child's visual perceptual skills which affect their working memory and visual memory with handwriting skills.

 Some activities could include connect-the-dot pages, directional games including top, middle, bottom, left, and right, sorting activities, I-Spy games, completing puzzles are all great ways to work on visual perceptual skills.

 6 || INTRODUCE CURSIVE

-If you have a student who is really struggling with cursive, it may be a good time to see if cursive handwriting could help.
+If you have a student who is really struggling with print and letter reversals, it may be a good time to see if cursive handwriting could help.
 Cursive handwriting can be easier for some children since the letters are written in one fluid motion, with each letter having its own specific formation.

 You can read more about introducing cursive handwriting HERE.

 What are some tips, tools, or strategies you have used with letter reversals?
 I'd love to hear about them below in the comments.

 If you need more tips, tools, and strategies for handwriting concerns, I highly recommend The Handwriting Book by the Functional Skills for Team Pediatric Therapist team.
 Written by 10 pediatric Occupational and Physical Therapists (including one OT Assistant, me! 🙂 ), The Handwriting Book is filled with tons of handwriting helping from size and alignment to kids who just don't want to write.
 It also discusses the skills needed to handwriting and how to best support those skills with your child.

 Need more resources for handwriting?
 Check out my resources below.